Simpa Solar Home System

 Users can purchase replacement components from Simpa Networks.

-Be sure to follow proper electrical installation and control guidelines.
+Precaution must be taken regarding electrical contacts, users must refer to proper electrical installation and control guidelines.

-Users may be able to upgrade their system with the appropriate technical knowledge and sufficient energy generation.
+Users may be able to upgrade their Sympa Solar System with the appropriate technical knowledge and sufficient energy generation.
 Such upgrades include televisions, radios or more lights.

 Product failure rate or the number of component replacements per month.